tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 When you watch raw, you train your listening comprehension.
 Try to balance the two.

+No matter what you choose, it is important that you watch raw at least some of the time.
+If you always watch with subs, your listening ability won't be improving.
+I suggest that you watch raw
+and only turn the subs on when you don't understand something.

 ### When do I make a card and when do I just keep going?

 You always make a card.